Is Anxiety Ruining Your Life?

 Maybe you constantly feel afraid, nervous, on edge, or as if something bad is going to happen.
 At times you feel so paralyzed by fear that you can’t do the things you want to do.
 Or you are easily irritated, struggle with your temper, and react in defensive ways toward others.

 You often second-guess yourself and feel insecure, and perhaps you have noticed how dependent you are on other people and that it is difficult to set healthy boundaries.
 Or you try to please others to the point of jeopardizing your own well-being.

 Anxiety Can Affect Anyone, Anytime

 You may feel like you are the only one who struggles with anxiety, but in fact, many women, whether Christians or not, are fighting the same battle––they just don’t show it to the world.
 A lot of women hide their emotions so well that no one can tell how insecure or afraid they feel.
-Even the most seemingly confident woman can be struggling internally at different times in her life.
+Even the most seemingly confident person can be struggling internally at different times in their life.

 Anxiety is a normal emotion that everyone experiences at some point.
 We feel anxious when we need to study for a test or get ready to give a speech.
-We also feel anxious during important events or changes in our lives such as graduating, getting married, expecting a baby, giving birth and going through the postpartum period, before job interviews, during health emergencies, or when we move.
+We also feel anxious during important events or changes in our lives such as graduating, getting married, expecting a baby, giving birth and going through the postpartum period, before job interviews, during health emergencies, or when we move homes.
 We can also experience anxiety when we encounter conflicts at work, at home, or in our relationships.